 We can also do something similar to this in the dental office.
 We repeatedly apply a ‘desensitizer’ to the affected area, which seals off the nerve endings.

-There are other ways to seal off the nerve endings and insulate the nerve new balance slippers.
+There are other ways to seal off the nerve endings and insulate the nerve.
 These can range from applying filling material to the affected area, to ‘gum grafting’ procedures.
 In most cases however, the sensitivity can easily be managed via the conservative approach of applying desensitizers in either the dental office or at your home, to the affected areas.

 The good news is that recession and exposure of the root surfaces can be prevented.